QuentinRa/blog.quentinra.dev/cyber/discovery/host/nmap/index.md

 **nmap** ([nmap book](https://nmap.org/book/)) is a tool to detect hosts, their open ports, and eventually run script trying to go more information, or even exploiting a vulnerability to gain access.

+We are calling **probe** a request made to inquire something from an host, such as testing if a port is open.

 > There is an interface to `nmap` called [ZenMap](https://nmap.org/zenmap/).
 </div><div>